 Today is our final day in Guimarães.
 It is a Free Day to enjoy as you wish.
 This evening we will host a Group Dinner at one of the local restaurants, to celebrate the food, wine and culture of Portugal.

-Our last day in Porto.
 Time to wander the city, revisit your favorite spots, or find some new ones.
 Go to the marketplace, or take a tram or a river boat ride out along the Atlantic coast.
-Paint down at the river.
+Or paint down at the river.

 A Farewell Happy Hour at our hotel.